photo by Whitney Browne

 Nattie Trogdon + Hollis Bartlett are partners in both life and their creative endeavors.
 Based in Lenapehoking / / Brooklyn NY - they construct dance works, films and research based practices aimed to disrupt assumptions of performance and personhood.

 Their collaborations began with Transmuting , a work focusing on the intersection between physical rigor and sustained repetition.
-They developed their shared voice with support from Gibney as Work Up 5.0 artists and have since been presented at venues including Center for Performance Research, Snug Harbor, Coffey Street Studios, Future Dance Festival at the 92 Y, Duo Multicultural Arts Center, School for Contemporary Dance and Thought, The 14th street Y, Judson Church, Earthdance, The Dance Complex and the No Theme Festival.
-Their site-specific work and films have been commissioned by the Brick Alley Block Party at Garner Arts Center, The Long Time Texas, Motion State Dance Festival, and the Mobile Dance Film Festival.
+They developed their shared voice with support from Gibney as Work Up 5.0 artists and have since been presented at venues including The River to River Festival, Center for Performance Research, Snug Harbor Cultural Center, Coffey Street Studios, Future Dance Festival at the 92 Y, Duo Multicultural Arts Center, School for Contemporary Dance and Thought, The 14th street Y, Judson Church, Earthdance, The Dance Complex and the No Theme Festival.
+Their site-specific films have been commissioned by the Brown University, Brick Alley Block Party at Garner Arts Center, The Long Time Texas, Motion State Dance Festival, and the Mobile Dance Film Festival.

-They have developed their work through artist residencies at LMCC, The 14th Street Y, MAD Arts, Marble House Project, The Atlantic Center for the Arts, The Visionary, MOtiVE Brooklyn, Chapman Steamer Arts, Monira Foundation, Mana Contemporary, Leimay, NYU, and Gibney.
-In Spring 2023, they were the first collaborative pair invited to participate in the New Directions Choreography Lab at The Ailey School founded by Robert Battle.
+They have been artists in residence at LMCC, The 14th Street Y, MAD Arts, The Croft, Marble House Project, The Atlantic Center for the Arts, The Visionary, MOtiVE Brooklyn, Chapman Steamer Arts, Monira Foundation, Mana Contemporary, Leimay, NYU, and Gibney and have received support from the FCA, Dance Reflections by Van Cleef & Arpels, Rauschenberg, and the Howard Gilman Foundation.
+In 2023, they were the first collaborative pair awarded the New Directions Choreography Lab residency and development program at The Ailey School.
+Their writings and work have been featured in Movement Research’s Critical Correspondence and Gibney’s Imagining Journal.

 Their performing and teaching practices are deeply tied into their dance making.
-As performers, they’ve worked with Doug Varone, Kathy Westwater, Brian Brooks, Joanna Kotze, Kimberly Bartosik, Catherine Galasso, Raja Feather Kelly and David Dorfman.
-They’ve been guest artists at NYU, Swarthmore College, Rutgers, and SUNY Brockport and received commissions from SUNY Purchase, Roger Williams, Montclair State, University of Maryland, and Salem State University.
-Currently they are adjunct faculty at SUNY Purchase and Montclair State, and lead the artist run class and performance platform skewl.
+As performers, they’ve worked with Kathy Westwater, Doug Varone, Brian Brooks, Joanna Kotze, David Dorfman, Kimberly Bartosik, Raja Feather Kelly, and Catherine Galasso.
+They’ve been guest artists at Princeton University, NYU, Swarthmore College, Rutgers, and SUNY Brockport and received commissions from SJSU, The Ailey School, SUNY Purchase, Roger Williams, Montclair State, University of Maryland, and Salem State University.
+Their administrative and curatorial skills have been utilized by organizations such as Bates Dance Festival, Dance NYC Junior Committee, DNA, freeskewl, DTW, and they helped to build the artist-run affordable class platform - skewl.
+Currently they are adjunct faculty at SUNY Purchase and Montclair State and teach open classes throughout NYC.

-Nattie is a Puerto Rican and white Latina, born and raised in rural North Carolina.
-She is a graduate of the high school program at the UNC School of the Arts and received her BFA from SUNY Purchase where she was invited to perform her choreography at the 2012 daCI/WDA Global Dance Summit in Taipei, Taiwan.
+Nattie is Boricua, born and raised in rural North Carolina.
+She is a graduate of the high school program at the UNC School of the Arts and received her BFA from SUNY Purchase.
+Her senior thesis was recognized for choreographic excellence at the 2012 daCI/WDA Global Dance Summit in Taipei, Taiwan.

-Hollis, born in Illinois and raised in Massachusetts, received his BFA from Tisch School of the Arts at NYU. where he studied abroad at the Salzburg Experimental Academy of Dance.
+Hollis, born in Illinois and raised in Massachusetts, received his BFA from Tisch School of the Arts at NYU, where he studied abroad at the Salzburg Experimental Academy of Dance.
 He spent 12 years as a performer, rehearsal director and licensing/staging manager for Doug Varone and Dancers.
-His arts administrative skills led to him serve as the president of the Dance NYC Junior Committee, as well as work at institutions like DNA, DTW and freeskewl.

 Artist Statement